-A. The association shall keep detailed records of receipts and expenditures affecting the operation and administration of the association.
+- A. The association shall keep detailed records of receipts and expenditures affecting the operation and administration of the association.
 All financial books and records shall be kept in accordance with generally accepted accounting practices.

-B. Subject to the provisions of subsection C and so long as the request is for a proper purpose related to his membership in the association, all books and records kept by or on behalf of the association shall be available for examination and copying by a member in good standing or his authorized agent, including:

-1. The association's membership list and addresses, which shall not be used for purposes of pecuniary gain or commercial solicitation; and

-2. The actual salary of the six highest compensated employees of the association earning over \$75,000 and aggregate salary information of all other employees of the association; however, individual salary information shall not be available for examination and copying during the declarant control period.
+The association shall maintain individual assessment account records.
+The association shall maintain a record of any recorded lien at least as long as the lien remains effective. - B. Subject to the provisions of subsection C and so long as the request is for a proper purpose related to his membership in the association, all books and records kept by or on behalf of the association shall be available for examination and copying by a member in good standing or his authorized agent, including: - 1.
+The association's membership list and addresses, which shall not be used for purposes of pecuniary gain or commercial solicitation; and - 2.
+The actual salary of the six highest compensated employees of the association earning over \$75,000 and aggregate salary information of all other employees of the association; however, individual salary information shall not be available for examination and copying during the declarant control period.